Credit Reporting Policy (Australia)

 - You are also entitled to a free copy of credit reporting information the CRB holds on you when it makes a change to your credit reporting information as a result of a correction request made by you.

-To obtain a free copy please go to www.veda.com.au/understanding-your-credit-file and click on the ORDER NOW link under the column headed “Basic Credit File”.
+To obtain a free copy please go to www.veda.com.au/personal/products/credit-reports-scores-alerts/ and click on the GET STARTED link in the column headed “FREE”.

 If you do not have access to the internet you can write to the CRB at: